 As a company, Bundl is turning its sights to corporate venturing, and only choosing to work with high-potential startups.
 We want to practice what we preach, and have our own entrepreneurial spirit to bring to these ventures.
-To make sure our team channels this, we created an innovative entrepreneurial model for cooperation, also known as our Venture Co-Driver model.
+To make sure our team channels this, we created an innovative entrepreneurial model for cooperation, also known as our Co-Entrepreneur model.

 This model was developed to nurture the entrepreneurial vibe within our company, culture and all of our ventures.
-We look for the very few out there that have what it takes to co-drive a corporate startup from scratch to market traction.
+We look for the very few out there that have what it takes to co-build a corporate startup from scratch to market traction.
 Entrepreneurs that take ownership, are eager to succeed, challenge us and our clients and are not afraid to step into the darkness of the unknown.
-Our current co-drivers both have startups or other projects on the side, to fuel them even more with an outside-in entrepreneur perspective.
+Our current venture builders both have startups or other projects on the side, to fuel them even more with an outside-in entrepreneur perspective.

 Though it’s obvious how Bundl benefits from this model, why is it interesting to those whose profile matches?
 Check this out: